Svitlana Kryukova: Paintings

 Svitlana Kryukova is also known as the author of paintings in the style of art ecstasy and in the genre of political satire with mocking stories that mock episodes in Ukrainian politics.

 In 2018, she launched a series of public auctions on Facebook to sell her paintings.
 The auctions gained popularity due to her paintings Lyzoblyud, which depicts a man licking a plate and looks similar to Verkhovna Rada deputy Anton Herashchenko.
 Svitlana Kryukova created and auctioned five paintings, which were bought up by famous people — lawyers, businessmen, and politicians.

 Later, other scandalous works were sold at auction.
 In particular, Kryukova sold her painting Resurrection, which depicts a man resembling Russian journalist Arkady Babchenko.
 The plot mocks the staged murder of Babchenko, when he was found murdered in his apartment, but it later turned out that he was alive, and the "murder" was a Security Service of Ukraine special operation carried out to identify the real potential killers of Babchenko.

 A little later, Kryukova sold her painting Petr and the Maldives for $5,000.
 The painting, mocking the Ukrainian president's secret summer vacation, depicts a naked man with a face similar to that of incumbent President Petro Poroshenko, surrounded by angels and a "bird's milk" candy in his hand.

 Also, at one time, a painting called Hugging by Svetlana Kryukova was put up for auction.
 The painting depicts kissing men who look like the fifth President of Ukraine, Petro Poroshenko, and the Russian president, Vladimir Putin.

 On Kharkiv City Day, August 23, 2021, a painting depicting the late mayor Hennadiy Kernes in front of the zoo was sold for a record-breaking $12,500.

 Also, at one time, Ihor Kolomoyskyi, Oleksandr Hranovskyi, Oleh Liashko, Ihor Mosiychuk, Oleksandr Dubinskyi, Viktor Medvedchuk, Illia Kyva, Mykola Tyshchenko and others became heroes of Kryukova's paintings.

+Incidents

+Car arson incident

+On 13 February 2025, a Range Rover that was reportedly used by Svitlana Kryukova caught fire in Kyiv.
+The fire occurred in the Desnianskyi District; it also damaged the facade of a residential building and an apartment on the second floor, but no injuries were reported.
+According to the publication, police began determining the cause of the fire, considering, among other possibilities, explosion or arson.
+Kryukova herself linked the incident to the sanctions imposed against her in January 2025 and stated that she had enemies.